symfony/symfony-docs/reference/constraints/Date.rst

 Date
 ====

-Validates that a value is a valid date, meaning either a ``DateTime`` object or a string (or an object that can be cast into a string) that follows a valid YYYY-MM-DD format.
+Validates that a value is a valid date, meaning a string (or an object that can be cast into a string) that follows a valid YYYY-MM-DD format.

 +----------------+--------------------------------------------------------------------+
 | Applies to     | :ref:`property or method <validation-property-target>`             |